A healthier, fluffy arroz rojo recipe (Mexican red rice), made with ripe tomatoes, a touch of spices, and a blend of optional veggies.

 Carefully pour in the blended tomato mixture (the heat can cause it to splatter).
 Add in the onion, and any fresh vegetables if using.
 Give the mixture a good stir, and let it come to a boil.

-Remove cover, and gently fluff with a fork (not a spoon) to separate the grains.
+Remove the cover, and gently fluff with a fork (not a spoon) to separate the grains.
 Make sure to reach all the way to the bottom.

-In the kitchen tips for perfect Arroz Rojo
+In the kitchen tips

-- Rinse the grain rice until water runs clear to remove extra starch.
+- Rinse the grain rice until the water runs clear to remove extra starch.
 Drain well and pat dry before toasting for a light, fluffy texture.

 - Keep the heat at medium and stir frequently to prevent burning or sticking.
 Toast until the rice is golden and smells nutty — this adds depth of flavor and keeps the rice from getting mushy.